Skatteetaten/mockmvc-extensions-kotlin/README.md

 given(mock.getTestObject()).willReturnContractResponse("test-response")
 ```

-It is possible to get the object created from the json file
+It is also possible to get the object created from the json file
 ```
-val content = given(mock.getTestObject()).willReturnContractResponse("test-response").content
+val testObject = given(mock.getTestObject()).willReturnContractResponse("test-response").content
 ```